 Highlighting a few comparative advantages of the Saint Mary’s business department is necessary so that the social media can be used to enhance those points.
 This will help get a head over the competition.

-Currently, there are no Department promotional materials for prospective students.
+Currently, there are is one recently designed Department promotional material for prospective students, however the brochure is not being distributed to students through the admissions office.
 On the website, there are a lot of words, not many pictures, and the text doesn’t really tell students what they will be getting if they have a business degree.

 Conclusion